 With Zoom Video Webinars, users can host online web conferences.
-The offering comes at a price of $79/month/license for up to 500 attendees.
-The $79 base price increases as the number of attendees increase.
+The offering comes at $79/month/license for up to 500 attendees—the $79 base price increases as the number of attendees increases.

-While Zoom Webinars are useful for single-session, one-to-many presentations; Zoom events add to the capability of webinars by allowing to connect multiple webinar sessions.
+While Zoom Webinars are useful for single-session, one-to-many presentations, Zoom events add to the capability of webinars by allowing to connect multiple webinar sessions.
 Events also come with event management features like branded events hubs, registration and ticketing, and enhanced reporting.
-The Event offering comes at a price of $99/month/license for up to 500 attendees.
+The Event offering comes at $99/month/license for up to 500 attendees.

 5. Zoom United